dreger/audaciousfox.net/_posts/2014-10-27-something.md

 ---
-title: Today Was One of the Last Beautiful Fall Days
+title: Today Was A Beautiful Fall Day
 date: 2014-10-27 19:35
 ---
 _Editor's note: More links than yesterday.
 Still debating about whether the actual links should be numbers (ala Tab Dump) or text, as seen in this post._